 About Nutritional Support

-The goal of nutritional support is to help patients achieve comfort, capability and calm.
+The goal of nutritional support is to help patients achieve comfort, capability, and calm.
 Our oncology dietitian personalizes nutrition plans to the specific needs of each patient, which may change throughout their cancer journey.

 Nutritional support varies depending on a patient’s type of cancer.
-For example, our oncology dietitian will develop specific recommendations for gastrointestinal cancer patients based on the dietary needs or restrictions of their disease and treatment.
+For instance, our oncology dietitian will develop specific recommendations for gastrointestinal cancer patients based on the dietary needs or restrictions of their disease and treatment.
 For head and neck cancer patients, who may experience difficulty eating or swallowing, the oncology dietitian works with patients and their loved ones on determining the best sources of nutrition.

 Nutritional support is not about rigid dietary restrictions.
 Diet should not be regarded as a cure for cancer, but rather a tool to support cancer treatment and the overall nutritional status of a patient.
 Nutritional support is integrated with our comprehensive approach to cancer treatment.
-Oncology dietitians are trained on the specific nutritional needs of cancer patients, and work to meet patients where they are in their cancer journey.
+Oncology dietitians are trained on the specific nutritional needs of cancer patients and work to meet patients where they are in their cancer journey.
 The goal of nutritional support is to help patients build strength, combat fatigue, and minimize symptoms and side effects through informed food choices.